-The STM architecture and standardization of interaction between entities paves the way for a research ecosystem similar to other AI/autonomy fields, such as UAS or tele-operated cars.
+The STM architecture and standardization of interaction between entities paves the way for a research ecosystem similar to other AI/autonomy fields, such as UAS or self-driving cars.
 Some planning and scheduling scenarios are listed below in terms of increasing complexity:

-1. Single maneuverable satellite to avoid a conjunction with an uncooperative target
+- 1. Single maneuverable satellite to avoid a conjunction with an uncooperative target - 2.
+Single maneuverable satellite to avoid conjunction with a single maneuverable satellite, both controlled by the same S3 - 3.
+Multiple maneuverable satellites to avoid sequential conjunctions with multiple maneuverable satellites, all controlled by the same S3 - Multiple maneuverable satellites to avoid sequential conjunctions with multiple maneuverable satellites, controlled by different S3s

-- 2. Single maneuverable satellite to avoid conjunction with a single maneuverable satellite, both controlled by the same S3 - 3.
-Multiple maneuverable satellites to avoid sequential conjunctions with multiple maneuverable satellites, all controlled by the same S3 - satellites 4.
-Multiple maneuverable to avoid sequential conjunctions with multiple maneuverable satellites, controlled by different S3s We applied the STM prototype to a multi-satellite scenario that required sequential COLA actions to prevent frequent 'cascading' conjunctions (#3).
+We applied the STM prototype to a multi-satellite scenario that required sequential COLA actions to prevent frequent 'cascading' conjunctions (#3).
 The scheduling algorithm in our example AMA is capable of handling scenarios #1, #2 and #3, and we discuss the negotiation implications required to extend to #4.
-We also present an example reward function and an example planning algorithm to schedule the COLA maneuvers across multiple satellites.
-These simple examples are expected to serve as a strawman for future, high fidelity STM services.
-While this paper focused on CAS and COLA related applications of autonomy within the STM, there is more scope for AI/autonomy development for other aspects of STM such as validating and merging SSA catalogs, decision-making as a function of uncertainty in data unavailability, and COLA as a function of varying levels of data sharing (Ref [9] lists five levels).
+We also presented an example reward function and an example planning algorithm to advise on the schedule of COLA maneuvers across multiple satellites.
+Simple examples in this paper are expected to serve as a strawman for future, high fidelity STM services acknowledging that there may be uncertainties in the quantification of risk and reward models given the international complexity of the STM environment; e.g. COLA with government/military satellites of a different country whose operator is unknown.
+While this paper focused on CAS and COLA related applications of autonomy within the STM, there is future scope for AI/autonomy development for other aspects of STM such as validating and merging SSA catalogs (e.g. with SDC APIs), decision-making as a function of uncertainty in data unavailability, and COLA as a function of varying levels of data sharing, as discussed in detail in Ref.
+[14].